Considering adding a furry friend to your life?

 A dog's size also plays a significant role when selecting the right breed.
 Larger dogs need more space to move around comfortably whereas smaller ones can adapt better to apartment living conditions.

-Larger dogs may also require more food intake and exercise compared to small pups, meaning they cost more and take up more of your free time.
+Larger dogs may also require more food intake and exercise compared to small dogs, meaning they cost more and take up more of your free time.

 Breed-Specific Health Concerns